Functional Strength Training Program

 In most cases, a functional training workout involves multi-joint movement patterns that engage the knees, hips, elbows, shoulders, wrists, or spine.
 These exercises build strength and improve the range of motions while targeting core strength and stability.
 Most importantly, these exercises help improve the quality of life and minimize the risk of injury.

-Who Can Benefit from Functional Health Training?
+Who Can Benefit from Functional Strength Training?

 Anyone can benefit from functional strength training because its goal is to prepare people for the activities they encounter every day in their lives.
 One of the main benefits of this form of training is that participants can do it with minimal equipment.